mschuchard/jenkins-devops-libs/README.md

 - [Terraform](docs/Terraform.md)

 ## DSL Change
 Starting with version 1.4.0 of the libraries, the new DSL will be supported.
-The new DSL appears like the following format:
+The new DSL appears like the following syntax:

 ```groovy
 library.method(